bgaze/laravel-crud/README.md

 ## Overview

 This package allows to generate CRUDs in a breath for your Laravel 5.5+ applications.
+Please have a look to [this short video on Vimeo](https://vimeo.com/330304646) to see it in action.

 Using the SignedInput syntax, it offers a concise and handy way to define the model fields.